SteveOscar/ramble_map/README.md

 ### Test Suite

-The application is tested with Minitest, using [Capybara](https://github.com/jnicklas/capybara) for feature tests, and [VCR](https://github.com/vcr/vcr) API call stubbing.
+The application is tested with Minitest, using [Capybara](https://github.com/jnicklas/capybara) for feature tests, and [VCR](https://github.com/vcr/vcr) for API call stubbing.
 [SimpleCov](https://github.com/colszowka/simplecov) is used to provide basic test coverage results.

 The test suite can be run from the main directory of the project by running the command `rake test`.
 The project has test coverage at the following levels: model, service, controller, and integration.